Comment to travel by plane without suffering from jet lag? Expert tips ✈️💤

 3️⃣ Eat at local times 🍽️

 Your biological clock is also influenced by meals.
-Immediately adapt your diet to the time zone.
+Immediately adjust your diet to the new time zone.

 4️⃣ Engage in moderate physical activity 🏃♀️

-A short walk or a yoga session can help reduce feelings of fatigue and ease sleep onset.
+A short walk or a yoga session can help reduce the feeling of fatigue and facilitate falling asleep.

 🧪 Additional aids: solutions tested by experts

 💊 Melatonin: This natural hormone can help resynchronize your sleep.
-Take it about 30 minutes before bed (consult a doctor).
+Take it about 30 minutes before bedtime (ask a doctor for advice).

 🔥 Testimonial: “My method to avoid jet lag”